 Part time: study options are available

 Classes take place on evenings and occasional weekends.
-Every subject starts with one weekend intensive of Saturday and Sunday in Lilydale only from 9am-4pm, followed by 4 Tuesday evening tutorials from 6pm-9 pm for the next three weeks in either Elgar or Lilydale campus, or potentially via the live virtual classroom, depending which is your preference.
-Approximately 5 hours of online tutorial tasks at a time that suits you.
-Additionally, there are eight Saturday practical workshops in Lilydale from 9am-4pm scheduled throughout the year to assist you to transform the theory being learned into practical application.
+Every subject starts with a one weekend intensive in Lilydale from 9am-4pm, followed by 4 Tuesday evening tutorials from 6pm-9 pm for the next three weeks in either Elgar or Lilydale campus, or potentially via the live virtual classroom, depending which is your preference.
+Approximately 5 hours of online tutorial tasks need to be completed at a time that suits you.
+Additionally, there are eight Saturday practical workshops in Lilydale from 9am-4pm scheduled throughout the year to assist you to transform theory into practical application.